jduffield65/coppafish/docs/pipeline/call_reference_spots.md

 === "All Plots"
     ![image](../images/pipeline/call_spots/hist_all.png){width="800"}

-This is useful for checking how well that the gene assignment worked.
+This is useful for checking how well the gene assignment worked.
 The higher the score where the distribution peaks, the better.
 Certainly, if the peak is around 0.8, as with this example, then it probably worked well.

 The *Dot Product Score* image above is showing the histogram of `nb.ref_spots.score`, but there are 4 other plots